gmstern/roadrunner/README.md

 # RoadRunner
  Welcome to RoadRunner, my first JAVA game!
-I developed this game (and artwork)git over a two week period as a way to practice my JAVA skills.
+I developed this game (and artwork) over a two week period as a way to practice my JAVA skills.
 This game was developed to build on skills learned in my Introduction to Computer Science course.

 ![Game Gif](https://j.gifs.com/XLOzgW.gif)